jampez77/WaterBabies/README.md

 You can install the **Water Babies** integration by searching for it there in HA instance.

 ## Manual Installation

 Use this route only if you do not want to use [HACS](https://hacs.xyz/) and love the pain of manually installing regular updates.

-* Add the `water_babies` folder in your `custom_components` folder
+- Add the `water_babies` folder in your `custom_components` folder

 ---

 ## Data

-This integration creates a calendar for upcoming swimming lessons for each child on the account for the next calendar month.
+This integration creates a calendar for upcoming swimming lessons for each child on the account for the next 3 calendar months.

 ## Contributing